 - The Bear Hybrid is supportive and one of the best mattresses for heavy people on this list.

 - The mattress’s balance of comfort and support makes it ideal for both side sleepers and back sleepers.

 - The Bear Hybrid features a Celliant cover that provides many health benefits.

 The Bear Hybrid has a great balance of comfort and support.
 It is a great match for back and side sleepers.
 You can get $225 off the Bear mattress by clicking the link below and using code CLARITY225 at checkout.

 Brooklyn Bedding Propel

 Like the Bear mattresses, the Propel mattress from Brooklyn Bedding features technology that is also meant to help with recovery.
 The Propel’s technology is called Upcycle, and it changes body heat into healing energy – similar to Celliant it should help athletes get excellent restorative rest.

 The Propel is an extremely thick comfort layer comprised of a few different types of foam; it includes proprietary CopperFlex foam, Energex foam, and gel memory foam.
 Altogether, the comfort layer is a whopping 4.5″, making it a fantastic match for side sleepers – people should really sink into the Propel and feel the pressure melt away.
-Also, while the mattress is softer-than-average, it should be an excellent fit for most back sleepers.
+Also, while the mattress is softer-than-average, it should be one of the best mattresses for back sleepers who are athletes.